 Start the hikes to Linville Falls from a small visitor center and parking area 1.5 miles from the Parkway, past the Linville Falls Campground.
-To reach the spur road, leave the Blue Ridge Parkway at Milepost 316.4, about 1 mile north of the US 221-Blue Ridge Parkway junction in the town of Linville Falls, or about 11 miles south of the US 221-Blue Ridge Parkway junction at Grandfather Mountain near Linville.
+To reach the spur road, leave the Blue Ridge Parkway at Milepost 316.4, about 1 mile north of the US 221/Blue Ridge Parkway junction in the town of Linville Falls, or about 11 miles south of the US 221-Blue Ridge Parkway junction at Grandfather Mountain near Linville.

 From the visitor center (restrooms from May through October), bear right across the bridge to reach the easiest views of this awesome waterfall, the Parkway's largest by volume of water.

 Back at the shelter, go left and not far on the right is Gorge View.
 Peer down into the gorge.
-At about 1.0 mile from the visitor center, Erwins View overlooks the falls, gorge, and hikers back on Chimney View.
+At about 1.0 miles from the visitor center, Erwins View overlooks the falls, gorge, and hikers back on Chimney View.
 Return for a 2.0-mile round-trip hike.

 To really get a feel for the power of the falls, many choose to trek down the steep trail to the base of Linville Falls.
 Back at the visitor center, pass through the visitor center portico and take the Linville Gorge Trail to the right.
 At a junction in 0.5 miles, turn right and go down steeply but briefly to Plunge Basin Overlook, a rock-walled perch above the falls.
 It's a 1-mile round-trip back at the visitor center.